Skip to main content

 This book is tool-aware but not tool-dependent.
 While examples reference specific tools (Cursor, Claude Code, Spec Kit, Gemini CLI), the underlying methodology - writing precise specifications, engineering constraints, building reusable intelligence - applies regardless of which AI assistant you use.

-The SDD methodology described here will outlast any specific tool.
+The SDD methodology described here should outlast any specific tool.
 The principles are what matter.
 The tools are how you practice them today.

 The Transformation Ahead